A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: Application to landing gear

 \subsection{Feature selection}

 From the sensor-arrangement presented in Figure \ref{fig:sensor_arrangement}, only the waveforms recorded from Channel Five were used in this analysis, given that the corresponding sensor was the one placed nearest to the lug subjected to the fatigue load.
 For the duration of the fatigue test, this sensor accounted for a total of $755,193$ recorded waveforms.
 Handling this amount of data quickly became a complication, and it was necessary to extract features from the recorded waves in order to proceed with the analysis.
 Following the same reasoning as in the previous case study, the counts of each waveform were extracted and used as features for the analysis.
 In particular, a feature-vector $X=\{x_1,...,x_N\}$ representing the $N$ extracted counts was constructed for the development of the damage-detection algorithm.
-Figure \ref{fig:p6_counts} shows the evolution of the counts as the waveforms were recorded during the fatigue test.
+Figure~\mbox{\ref{fig:CompleteSet}} shows the evolution of the counts as the waveforms were recorded during the fatigue test.
 The dataset is rich in information, and it is not all that clear whether an obvious pattern exists that could indicate a form of fracture emerging and evolving until failure.
-This is also the case when observing the energy of the recorded waveforms, as shown in Figure \ref{fig:p6_energy}.
 Nevertheless, some peaks are observed more frequently towards the end of the test, suggesting that a more elaborate monitoring mechanism could anticipate failure and warn an operator of the urgency for an inspection of the affected part.